MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-whats-new.md

 -   Support for DeployR Enterprise and DeployR Open.
 -   Support for this new DeployR website providing documentation and downloads.
 -   New [RBroker Framework](deployr-tools-and-samples.md) providing a simple yet powerful API that supports the rapid integration of on-demand R analytics inside any JavaScript, Java, or .NET application.
--   New and updated API support as detailed in the [API Reference Guide change history](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/73changehistory.html).
+-   New and updated API support.
 -   New user account password and user account locking policies as detailed in the [Security Guide](deployr-admin-security.md).
 -   New Administrator Diagnostic Tools that the `admin` can use to diagnose the DeployR environment to help identify unresponsive components, including the server itself, grid nodes and the database.
 -   New [Server Log Events](deployr-common-administration-tasks.md#inspecting-server-logs) are now captured in the DeployR server log files.
 These log events provide a permanent record of API call/response events, authentication events, HTTP session events, and grid R session events.